 Special categories of data can only be processed under specific circumstances and appropriate safeguards must be in place to protect this data.
-Special categories include racial or ethnic origin, political opinion, religious or philosophical beliefs, sexual orientation or information concerning a person's sexual nature and information about children.
+Special categories include: racial or ethnic origin, political opinion, religious or philosophical beliefs, sexual orientation or information concerning a person's sexual nature and information about children.

 The parish may collect, use, store and transfer different kinds of personal information and use it for a variety of different purposes.
-This includes:
+This personal information may include: